cis1951/lec6-code/README.md

 }
 ```

+## Step 5

-## Step 5: Take a break and play your game!
+Take a break and play your game!
 Congrats, the very basic functionality has been implemented.
 Try running it and seeing how it feels!

+## Step 6

-## Step 6: Now we will improve it.
+Now we will improve it.
 You might have noticed a few issues while playing the game.
 The first is that bubbles can spawn too close to the screen's edge, making them impossible to tap.
-Additionaly, if we ever want to further customize the bubble's view, we probably should refactor this out to a seperate view as it gets more complex.
+Additionally, if we ever want to further customize the bubble's view, we probably should refactor this out to a separate view as it gets more complex.

 Let's do this second one first.
 We will create a new file called `BubbleView.swift` and move the `Circle` drawing code into a new `BubbleView` struct.
 This struct will take a `Bubble` as a parameter, and draw the circle with the bubble's properties.
 You can use something like this: